 Evidence supports the beneficial effects physical activity have on cognitive performance and brain processing.
 Making these findings interesting to look into in relation to the challenges of ADHD (Attention Deficit Hyperactivity Disorder).

-The executive function is thought to be highly relevant for daily life activities, maintaining appropriate behavior as well as academic and social functions (3).
+Executive function is thought to be highly relevant for daily life activities as well as academic and social functions (3).
 Executive function is responsible for these 5 skills:

-Research throughout time has consistently documented that ADHD is characterized by challenges in executive function, where ADHD children perform worse at executive function task than their control group.
+Research throughout time has consistently documented that ADHD is characterized by executive function challenges, where ADHD children perform don’t perform as well with executive function tasks than their control group.

-While executive function challenges are not the only cognitive and behavioral problems in ADHD children, they contribute significantly to the symptoms.
-As an example, in the classroom, executive function controls the ability to process incoming information, while listening to the teacher, to identify relevant information, to inhibit irrelevant thoughts, to hold relevant information in mind while linking it to other relevant information, and to say focused on the task at hand.
+Executive function challenges are not insignificant, especially for students or children.
+As an example, in the classroom, executive function controls the ability to process incoming information, while listening to the teacher, to identify relevant information, to inhibit irrelevant thoughts, to hold relevant information in mind while linking it to other relevant information, and to stay focused on the task at hand.

-Clearly, difficulties with executive functions, due to certain brain structures, could impact a child ability to reach his or hers full potential.
-Research have also found that a large contrast to the academic achievements of children with ADHD relative to control children.
+Clearly, challenges with executive functions could impact an individual’s ability to reach their full potential.
+Research has also found a great contrast to the academic achievements of children with ADHD relative to control children.
 Therefore, understanding ways to improve the cognitive and executive functions abilities of individuals with ADHD is crucially important (1).

 Studies have shown that physical activity positively impacts the neurobiological factors of ADHD, like increasing blood flow to the brain.
 Additionally, there is evidence that physical activity results in changes in brain structure, that scientists expect could positively influence cognitive abilities.

-Research with older adults shows that subjects who are more physically active show positive benefits in their brain structure, as well as greater brain activity in brain regions associated with behavioral and attentional control processes.
-A study with fourth-class students' showed that physical activity for 10-minutes throughout the school day effectively increased the students on-task behavior (4).
+Research with adults shows that subjects who are more physically active show positive benefits in their brain structure, as well as greater brain activity in the regions associated with behavioral and attentional control processes.
+A study with fourth-class students' showed that physical activity for 10-minutes throughout the school day effectively increased the students' on-task behavior (4).

-Several studies from the 1980s support the positive effect physical activity can have on behavioral problems.
-A study with 12 boys, all with behavioral disorders tested the effect of a 6-week jogging program; no jogging or a 5-minute warm-up jog followed by either 5 or 10 min of jogging 3 times per week.
-Throughout the school day, 5 types of negative behavior (hitting/bothering others, name calling/throwing things, yelling/talking out of turn, moving or sitting inappropriately, refusing to cooperate or participate) was recorded.
-Results show a reduction of 50% in disruptive behaviors on jogging days compared to non-jogging days and an increase in attention span and impulse control with those who ran before class (4).
+Several studies from the 1980s support the positive effect physical activity can have on ADHD traits.
+A study with 12 boys, all with behavioral challenges tested the effect of a 6-week jogging program; no jogging or a 5-minute warm-up jog followed by either 5 or 10 min of jogging 3 times per week.
+Throughout the school day, 5 types of behavior (hitting/bothering others, name calling/throwing things, yelling/talking out of turn, moving or sitting inappropriately, refusing to cooperate or participate) was recorded.
+Results show a reduction of 50% in disruptive behaviors on jogging days compared to non-jogging days, and an increase in attention span and impulse control with those who ran before class (4).

 Another study found that children with ADHD participating in a regular exercise program for 6 weeks showed significant improvements in behavior compared to the control group of children with ADHD that received no exercise (1).

-Another study looked into the effects of a 12-week running could have on hyperactivity, impulse control, and medication dosage.
+Another study looked into the effects that a 12-week running programme could have on hyperactivity, impulse control, and medication dosage.
 The results showed that running decreased hyperactivity and impulsivity, but most interesting, those who ran were able to decrease their dose of medication.

-The evidence, although limited, show that exercise and overall physical activity can have a positive impact on behavioral symptoms and cognitive performance, and that physical activity could be used as an alternative therapy treatment.
-Furthermore, exercise might be an effective supplement to medication in order to reduce impulsive outbursts and unwanted or negative behavior patterns that interfere with learning and academic progress.
+The evidence, although limited, shows that exercise and overall physical activity can have a positive impact on behavior and cognitive performance, and that physical activity could be used as an alternative therapy treatment.
+Furthermore, exercise might be an effective supplement to medication in order to reduce impulsive outbursts and behavior patterns that interfere with social and/or learning/academic progress.

-Individuals who do not respond to medication, or those who seek alternative forms for treatment due to unwanted or harmful side-effects, may benefit from the use of physical activity as treatment instead.
+Individuals who do not respond to medication, or those who seek alternative forms for treatment due to unwanted side-effects, may benefit from the use of physical activity as treatment instead.